Manojkl/Cost_To_Consumers-CTC/AGI/HealthcareBot/Readme.md

 - What kind of medicine molecule formula applies best to solve the effectiveness
 - Treat it like a optimisation problem or any other parameter considering all the data of a individual's
 - Study the interactions of different medicines or side effects

+# Medication and Recommendations
+Type of medicine took
+Implications
+Cost
+Find type of medicine formula worked best for particular individuals and quickest way to recover Days on medication
+Find which one is more effective
+Write what you felt after taking a particular medicine feeling better or not Give these data to learn from these data to make recommendations What are the food taken during these periods Environment in
+Check out other dimensions

+Every individual have their own LLM trained on their own data